-115.11 (a) Zero tolerance of sexual abuse and sexual harassment; PREA cod Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? yes Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? yes 115.11 (c) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator If this agency operates more than one facility, has each facility designated a PREA compliance manager?
+115.11 (a) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? yes Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? yes

+115.11 (c) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator If this agency operates more than one facility, has each facility designated a PREA compliance manager?
 (N/A if agency operates only one facility.) yes Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
+(N/A if agency operates only one facility.) yes
-(N/A if agency operates only one facility.) yes 115.12 (a) Contracting with other entities for the confinement of inmates If this agency is public and it contracts for the confinement of its inmates with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of inmates.) yes 115.12 (b) Contracting with other entities for the confinement of inmates Does any new contract or contract renewal signed on or after August 20, 2012 provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of inmates.) yes 115.13 (a) Supervision and monitoring Does the facility have a documented staffing plan that provides for adequate levels of staffing and, where applicable, video monitoring, to protect inmates against sexual abuse? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Generally accepted detention and correctional practices? yes 1

-In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Any findings of inadequacy from Federal investigative agencies? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Any findings of inadequacy from internal or external oversight bodies? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: All components of the facility's physical plant (including "blind-spots" or areas where staff or inmates may be isolated)? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: The composition of the inmate population? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: The number and placement of supervisory staff? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: The institution programs occurring on a particular shift? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Any applicable State or local laws, regulations, or standards? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: The prevalence of substantiated and unsubstantiated incidents of sexual abuse? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Any other relevant factors? yes 115.13 (b) Supervision and monitoring In circumstances where the staffing plan is not complied with, does the facility document and justify all deviations from the plan?
-(N/A if no deviations from staffing plan.) yes
+115.12 (a) Contracting with other entities for the confinement of inmates If this agency is public and it contracts for the confinement of its inmates with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
+(N/A if the agency does not contract with private agencies or other entities for the confinement of inmates.) yes protect inmates against sexual abuse?
+In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Generally accepted detention and correctional practices? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Any judicial findings of inadequacy? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Any findings of inadequacy from Federal investigative agencies? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Any findings of inadequacy from internal or external oversight bodies? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: All components of the facility's physical plant (including "blind-spots" or areas where staff or inmates may be isolated)? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: The composition of the inmate population? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: The number and placement of supervisory staff? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: The institution programs occurring on a particular shift? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Any applicable State or local laws, regulations, or standards? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: The prevalence of substantiated and unsubstantiated incidents of sexual abuse? yes In calculating adequate staffing levels and determining the need for video monitoring, does the staffing plan take into consideration: Any other relevant factors? yes